evilsocket/SWG/README.md

 Given a set of files, one for each page/article, one for each author and one for the categories hyerarchy, SWG will read the configuration file you specify from command line and generate a complete static website, with tags and categories indexing.

+### Generate your website

+Once you are in the directory containing your website definition (with a swg.cfg file in it), just run:

+    swg --generate

+To start website generation, other options are available, use

+    swg --help

+To a display the complete list.

 ### Importing from another platform

 Right now, in the 'importers' directory of the project, there's a script to convert a WordPress XML backup file to the